 - Seed Grants are Not available to individuals

-- Note: Native American Individuals living in the Greater Southwest or belonging to tribes in the region are automatically eligible for free seeds under our Native American Seed Request, (Native American Organizations should apply through the form on this page)
+- Note: Native American Individuals living in the Greater Southwest or belonging to tribes in the region are automatically eligible for free seeds under our Native American Seed Request, (Native American Organizations should apply through the link on this page)

 Examples of successful seed grants include school gardens, demonstration gardens for seed libraries, community therapy or rehabilitation gardens, senior center gardens, and other community oriented gardens.